A return to regular work is imminent for many employees across the world, as restrictions in place as part of the coronavirus response are reviewed.

 Restricting employee numbers in this way will create a greater need for shift coverage.
 Beyond healthcare and similar essential services, this will also affect call centers, frontline retail, manufacturing and other industries.
-Business will need to manage this by informing team members in real time and across all devices through tools like registration alerts.
+Businesses will need to manage this by informing team members in real-time and across all devices through tools like registration alerts.

 2. Maintain remote working

 Despite the availability of regular workplaces, it’s prudent for businesses to continue some form of remote working for several months (at least).
 The reasons for this are financial and practical.

 Rolling lockdowns and exits may continue for some time in regions where the threat of COVID-19 remains high.
 Seesawing back and forth between central and remote working states is hugely disruptive, but minimized by a workforce accustomed to and practicing it throughout.